Crypto vs. Bitcoin: What You Need to Know

 You may be reading this article because a friend told you that crypto is a great way to make a lot of money.
-Or, you may be looking to allocate a portion of your portfolio to digital assets and you worry that you might have “missed the chance” to invest in bitcoin.
+Or, you may be looking to allocate a portion of your portfolio to cryptocurrencies and you worry that you might have “missed the chance” to invest in bitcoin.

 This article aims to help you make a more informed decision when investing in cryptocurrencies.
 The two most popular approaches to investing in cryptocurrency are the “Bitcoin-focused” approach and the “crypto-portfolio” approach where people spread their money across a bunch of different currencies.
 We will help you understand the pros and cons of each.